David-Honisch/Microsoft-Windows/LC2CRC32/readme.md

 ## What is "LC2CRC32" app?

+it is a small application to verify files

+It´s a part of LC2Navigator2022 living as a plugin but it is independent usable

 It´s a native Webapplication based on NodeJS/Electron Javascript and SQLite.
 Different technologies used like electron, nodejs, sql, sqlite, html5, jquery and many more...